MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate.md

      If it's allowed and you expect it to recur, you can change the policy so that this type of event won't be considered a violation in the future.

 ## See also
-For information about controlling your organization's cloud app, see [Control](control.md).
+To learn how to control your organization's cloud app, see [Control](control.md).
 For technical support, go to the [Cloud App Security assisted support](http://support.microsoft.com/oas/default.aspx?prid=16031) page.
 Premier customers can also choose Cloud App Security directly from the [Premier portal](https://premier.microsoft.com/).